Decomposition of free cumulants: Boolean and free cumulants

 \begin{Theorem}\cite{[BN]} The following relations hold:

 for any $a_1, \ldots, a_n\in {\mathcal A}$ and any $n\in \mathbb{N}$. \end{Theorem}

 \begin{Example} {\rm For the lowest-order cumulants, we have relations

 for any $a_1,a_2,a_3,a_4\in \mathcal{A}$, where the corresponding irreducible noncrossing partitions can be easily identified from the indices of the variables.
-It is not hard to express these free cumulants in terms of mixed moments as in Example 2.1. } \end{Example}
+It is not hard to express these free cumulants in terms of mixed moments as in Example 2.3. } \end{Example}

-Of course, the leading terms in the formulas for the free cumulants in Theorem 2.2, and thus in Example 2.2, are Boolean cumulants, but we would like to write the RHS of each equation as a sum of cumulants and not only as a linear combination of products of cumulants.
+Of course, the leading terms in the formulas for the free cumulants in Theorem 2.6, and thus in Example 2.7, are Boolean cumulants, but we would like to write the right-hand side of each equation as a sum of cumulants and not only as a linear combination of products of cumulants.

-In our setting, multilinear operator-valued functions will be defined by recurrences similar to those given by Definitions 2.2-2.3 and Theorem 2.2, with ${\mathbb N}$ replaced by $\mathpzc{AM}$.
-For these reasons, the notations used there will be replaced by